 Another odd behavior most cats display is what's known as "rear-foot treading," or moving quickly back and forth between each foot and appearing to shake their bottoms.
 While male kitties do this after they've mounted the female during breeding, for example, both boy and girl cats demonstrate rear foot treading during play and hunting when preparing to launch an attack.

 Some cats also use rear paw scraping after urine spraying.
-Kicking up some dirt not only leaves scent marks from paw pads, it may also leave visual cues that warn trespassers the territory is already owned by an alpha cat.
+Kicking up some dirt not only leaves scent marks from paw pads, but it may also leave visual cues that warn trespassers the territory is already owned by an alpha cat.